Catnip Growing Guide

 Not generally needed.

-Sage, Cosmos, Monarda and Rose.
+Mint, Agastache, Echinacea and Potatoes.
 Most other herbs that grow to more than 12 inches tall.

 Single Plants: 35cm (1' 1") each way (minimum)